terrygzhou/terrygzhou.github.io/_posts/2026-06-30-hello-world.md

 draft: false
 summary: After billions of tokens through local silicon, private AI on open source stacks is ready for production — here's the infrastructure, the tooling, and the workflows that work.
 ---
 Early 2026, I made a deliberate shift: build a private AI instead of renting intelligence from commercial LLM providers.
 The goal was simple — complete control over the stack, no per-token ceiling, no data leaving my infrastructure.
 After pushing billions of tokens through local silicon and iterating hard on the tooling, the results speak for themselves.
 Private AI with open source stacks is production-ready, and it's time we stop treating it as a side experiment.

 ## Billions of Tokens, Zero Regret

 Yes, I ran through tens of billions of tokens locally.
 And honestly, that's the point.
 When you control the hardware, you can experiment aggressively without a bill chasing you down.
-I pushed prompts to their limits, tested models across quantisation levels, stress-tested RAG pipelines, and broke things on purpose so I could understand failure modes.
+I pushed prompts to their limits, tested models across quantisation levels, stress-tested RAG pipelines, AI agent loops, and broke things on purpose so I could understand failure modes.

 Every misconfiguration, every broken pipeline, every model swap sharpened my engineering judgment.
 Those tokens didn't waste away — they built intuition.
 And that intuition is what lets me ship real systems, not proof-of-concepts.

 ## Five Projects, Two Approaches

-Across five projects — three greenfield builds, two legacy refactors — one pattern held up consistently: LLMs perform best when tightly constrained, not left freeform.
+Across five major projects — three greenfield builds, two legacy refactors — one pattern held up consistently: LLMs perform best when tightly constrained, not left freeform.

 Greenfield work rewards explicit fallbacks, latency budgets, and reliable automated execution loops.
 Build that discipline upfront and repeatability follows.
 Legacy refactors need a different play — the leverage here isn't rewriting from scratch; it's surfacing hidden domain boundaries, drafting clear contracts, and accelerating human review.